juntao/arenztopia/content/news/Issue 41.md

 ## Feature:
 By Lorenzo Avila & Tony Yuan

-Today we interviewed
+Today we interviewed Makena DoLoa, famous owner of DoLoa Plants, a high quality plants seller.

-Olb City Announcer:
+Olb City Announcer: Hi Makena!
+What is your favorite plant?

-:
+Makena DoLoa: Hi!
+I really like the white Dahlia

 OCA: